revil-O/file-o-meter/README.md

-<-- ----- ---- ---- ---- --->

-Description - latest
+Important Information !

     File-O-Meter development was stopped by the origin developers of http://www.file-o-meter.de.
 Support and assistance cannot be given.

     File-O-Meter is a web-based Document Management System for filing and archiving documents and files.
 File-O-Meter provides a corporate platform for cooperation, collaboration and data sharing, accessible via internet.

 ----------------------------------------------------------------

     File-O-Meter is free software ("Open Source") and published under the terms of the GNU General Public License v3.